 Norm Henderson is an ex-hockey player who was banned from hockey for life for gambling and tax evasion.
-Now he must do 5 years of community service as a social worker or go to prison. ...
+Now he must do five years of community service as a social worker, or go to prison. ...

 Norm Henderson is an ex-hockey player who was banned from hockey for life for gambling and tax evasion.
-Now he must do 5 years of community service as a social worker or go to prison.
-His coworkers are collection of burn-outs and basically inept losers, with one exception - Laurie, who ends up spending a lot of time trying to bail out Norm.Written by
+Now he must do five years of community service as a social worker, or go to prison.
+His co-workers are a collection of burn-outs, and basically inept losers, with one exception, Laurie, who ends up spending a lot of time trying to bail out Norm.Written by

 See more »

 10 of 17 people found this review helpful.